tock/tock/doc/reference/trd104-syscalls.md

 from having to handle many different cases.
 The presence of many difference cases suggests that the operation should be split up, as there is non-determinism in its execution or its meaning is overloaded.
-The requirement of a single failure anda single success variant also fits well with Rust's `Result` type.
+The requirement of a single failure and a single success variant also fits well with Rust's `Result` type.

 If userspace tries to invoke a system call that the kernel does not